 World famous for its staggering scenic beauty, cliff hugging roads and picturesque towns, the Amalfi Coast boasts one of the most beautiful shorelines in all of Italy.
 The Coast is also known for its many enchanting beaches, classical ruins and its strong historical and cultural heritage.
 Often referred to as “Paradise Found” the Coast is an ideal place to get married.

-Marriages can take place in the garden of an ancient palace or villa, a beautifully decorated Town Hall, in a charming chapel or on a beautiful terrace overlooking the sea.
+Whether it’s your first or second wedding, it can take place in the garden of an ancient palace or villa, a beautifully decorated Town Hall, in a charming chapel or on a beautiful terrace overlooking the sea.
 Want to know more?
 These are some of the best places to wed along the Amalfi Coast: